ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     So, I enjoy studying with my friend, and during studying we can communicate with each other.

-???questiion "Would you like to do a job that involves working with a lot of people?"
+???question "Would you like to do a job that involves working with a lot of people?"
     As I have mentioned, I'm a very outgoing and socialable person.

     I extremely like talking with other people, and I think I can receive energy from them, by deep conversations.